Josh-Everett/Nautilus/Commands.md

 ### Major issue which followed: ###
-Problem: the dpkg install from the files provided result in dependency issues that result in a function ceph-deploy tool, but not underlying Ceph
+Problem: the dpkg install from the files provided result in dependency issues that result in a function ceph-deploy tool, but a broken implementation of Ceph in the background

 Solution:
 Need to reinstall all the OSs with clean dependency trees, do a total reinstal of the OS